by Elizabeth Duke, PsyD

 Even though this passage seems to be referencing a relationship between human beings, I can’t help but think about my relationship with panic and anxiety.
 It has hardly been a love fest, but they are with me always and have certainly been awakening forces in my life.

-I have a number of fears and when I am in their grip that might mean not leaving my apartment, drawing the shades for an entire 48 hours, or falling tear-stained-face-first into a giant display of teddy bears at Costco.
+I have a number of fears and when I am in their grip that might mean not leaving my apartment, drawing the shades for an entire 48 hours, or wanting to fall tear-stained-face-first into a giant display of teddy bears at Costco.
 Despite these experiences, panic and anxiety have taught me about the gift of being sensitive, connected me to deep rhythms of nature, and have served as a warning light and guide post.
 On more than one occasion, panic and anxiety have taught me to see the world through new eyes and invited me to witness subtle yet pervasive disturbances in our culture.
 They have helped me cultivate intense compassion, empathy, and connection with others.
 I’m grateful for them, and yet they have profoundly disturbed my life.

 I have a bone chilling fear of the internet, some might even call it a phobia.
 Any time internet security is mentioned, I will absolutely have a panic attack.
 The widespread use of technology makes it possible to capture and isolate aspects of ourselves, when we are not at our best – and then hold those one dimensional screenshots up for evaluation by billions.
 Ultimately, I am horrified that something I have said or done could be taken completely out of context and my worth could be appraised according to that one moment.
 I have spent close to a decade working with this fear and learning what wisdom it might hold for me.
 My “internet phobia” has taught me how vital it is for me to be able to stand confidently in the story of my life, even the parts that would not stand up to scrutiny if they were recorded and broadcast.
 It reminds me that vulnerable moments are tremendously human and should not ever be frozen in time, isolated from the immeasurable factors that influenced and co-shaped them.